-Imagine if you can say in Indonesia language, then your vacations will be more fun.
-You can greet people you meet with Indonesian language, which shows your respect.
+Imagine if you can say in Indonesia language [i.e. Bahasa Indonesia], then your vacation will be more fun.
+You can greet people you meet with Bahasa Indonesia, which shows your respect.
 Even you can survive during your shopping, whenever the seller can’t speak English.
-So, learn a little bit of Indonesia language will give you an advantage.
+So, learn a little bit of Bahasa Indonesia will give you an advantage.

 I believe greetings are the most basic communication we do, especially when we travel.
 We can smile and greet each other, in the hotel, restaurant, park, etc. and for me it always makes my day.

-I feel it’s more fun to shop in the traditional market or art market or little shop than in duty free shops or department stores, because often they have unique handmade souvenirs that are not available in the big stores.
+Often it’s more fun to shop in the traditional market or art market or little shop than in duty free shops or department stores, because they might have unique handmade souvenirs that are not available in the big stores.
 Unfortunately, many of the sellers can’t speak English.
-So, the first question will always be:
+So, the most basic phrase will always be:

 How much is the price? = Berapa harganya?